Assembly of Experts: Limits of power

 How much actual power the Assembly has to supervise or oversee the Supreme Leader has been questioned.
 The assembly has never dismissed or even questioned a sitting Supreme Leader and, as all of its meetings and notes are strictly confidential, it has never been known to challenge or otherwise publicly oversee any of the Supreme Leader's decisions.
 All candidates to the Assembly (as well as the President and the Majlis or Parliament), are selected by the Guardian Council, half of whose members are selected by the Supreme Leader.
 Also, all directly elected members after the vetting process by the Guardian Council still have to be approved by the Supreme Leader.

-Furthermore, there have been instances of Supreme Leader Ali Khamenei publicly criticizing members of the Assembly, resulted in that members arrest and an end to their time on the Assembly -- an example being Khamenei's denouncing of then-member of the Assembly Ahmad Azari Qomi as a "traitor" after the publishing of an open letter by Qomi criticizing Khamenei, resulting in Qomi's arrest and the eventual rejection by the Guardian Council of his candidacy for re-election to the Assembly.
+Furthermore, there have been instances of Supreme Leader Ali Khamenei publicly criticizing members of the Assembly, resulting in that member's arrest and an end to their time on the Assembly—an example being Khamenei's denouncing of then-member of the Assembly Ahmad Azari Qomi as a "traitor" after the publishing of an open letter by Qomi criticizing Khamenei, resulting in Qomi's arrest and the eventual rejection by the Guardian Council of his candidacy for re-election to the Assembly.

 Other rules

 The assembly gathers every six months.
 Activities of the assembly include compiling a list of those eligible to become Supreme Leader in the event of the current Supreme Leader's death, resignation, or dismissal.
 This is done by the 107/109 commission.
 Monitoring the current leader to make sure he continues to meet all the criteria listed in the constitution is done by the 111 commission.
 Members of the Assembly report to this commission about the issues concerning the current Supreme Leader, and the commission can then order an emergency meeting of the Assembly.
 If the commission denies this, the members can ask the entire plenary of the Assembly (86 members) for a vote, and if most of the members vote in favor, an emergency meeting will be scheduled to discuss the current Supreme Leader.
 The meetings, meeting notes, and reports of the Assembly are confidential and not made available to anyone outside the assembly, except for the sitting Supreme Leader.

 The assembly has passed laws to require all its members be experts in fiqh (Islamic jurisprudence), authorizing the Guardian Council to vet candidates for ijtihad proficiency using written and oral examinations.
 This law was challenged by the reformists, and their 2006 election campaign included changing this law to allow non-clerics into the assembly, and reforming the law that allows Guardian Council to vet candidates.
 Women (Mujtahidehs) are theoretically eligible to run for the Assembly of Experts and in 1998 nine women submitted their candidacy.
 The Guardian Council rejected them, arguing that they lacked qualifications in fiqh.

-Currently, the average age of the members of the Assembly is over 60 years, which results in many mid-term elections due to deaths and resignations.
+Currently, the average age of the members of the Assembly is over 60, which results in many mid-term elections due to deaths and resignations.
 The members must be Ayatollahs, that is not the case, however, for Mohsen Esmaeili.